When considering a slam, you

 range by rebidding 1NT or 2NT.
 In these

-specific situations, a jump to 4NT would not be Blackwood -- it's
+specific situations, a jump to 4NT would not be Blackwood -- it's a natural

-if he has a minimum notrump opener or rebid.
+has a minimum notrump opener or rebid.

-A bid of 4
+bid of 4

 directly over partner's notrump bid is Gerber and